EarkAeng/EarkAeng/README.md

 # 👋 Hi there!
-I'm EarkAeng
+I'm Eark

 📄 **My Resume** → [Click here 🚀](#)
 > *(Replace `#` with a real link to your resume if you have one)*